Witiko/scm-at-arqmath3/paper/main.md

 | Joint text + LaTeX (positional `word2vec`)     | 0.1 | 5 | 0.248 |
 | Joint text (`roberta-base`)                    | 0.1 | 5 | 0.188 |

-: Results with hand-picked parameter values submitted to the ARQMath-3 lab for joint soft vector space models on ARQMath-3 Task 1 topics
+: Results with hand-picked parameter values submitted to the ARQMath-3 lab for joint soft vector space models on ARQMath-3 Task 1

 | Model | α₁ | γ₁ | α₂ | γ₂ | β | NDCG' |
 |-------|----|----|----|----|---|-------|
 | Interpolated text + Tangent-L (positional `word2vec`)     | 0.1 | 5 | 0.1 | 5 | 0.5 | 0.257 |

-: Results with hand-picked parameter values submitted to the ARQMath-3 lab for interpolated soft vector space models on ARQMath-3 Task 1 topics
+: Results with hand-picked parameter values submitted to the ARQMath-3 lab for interpolated soft vector space models on ARQMath-3 Task 1

 ## Effectiveness of Baselines and Their Extensions

 Figure 2 shows that the *Joint text (no token similarities)* baseline receives NDCG' of 0.235.
 Using `roberta-base` as the source of semantic similarity between text tokens improves effectiveness by 0.012 NDCG', reaching NDCG' of 0.247.
-By contrast, modeling also LaTeX math reduces effectiveness by 0.011 NDCG', reaching NDCG' of 0.224, which we attribute to the difficulty to properly represent the different frequency distributions of text and math tokens in a single joint model.
-However, when we also use either positional word2vec or MathBERTa as the source of semantic similarity between text and math tokens, effectiveness improves by 0.025 NDCG', reaching NDCG' of 0.249.
+By contrast, including also LaTeX math tokens reduces effectiveness by 0.011 NDCG', reaching NDCG' of 0.224, which we attribute to the difficulty to properly represent the different frequency distributions of text and math tokens in a single joint model.
+However, when we also use either positional `word2vec` or MathBERTa as the source of semantic similarity between text and math tokens, effectiveness improves by 0.025 NDCG', reaching NDCG' of 0.249.
-Removing the positional weighting from word2vec further improves effectiveness by 0.002 NDCG', reaching NDCG' of 0.251, which is the best result among our joint models.
+Removing the positional weighting from `word2vec` further improves effectiveness by 0.002 NDCG', reaching NDCG' of 0.251, which is the best result among our joint models.

-Figure 2 also shows that the *Interpolated text + LaTeX (no token similarities)* baseline received NDCG' of 0.257.
-Using non-positional word2vec as the source of similarity between text and math tokens improves effectiveness by 0.031 NDCG', reaching NDCG' of 0.288.
-Enabling the positional weighting of word2vec does not further improve effectiveness.
+Figure 2 also shows that the *Interpolated text + LaTeX (no token similarities)* baseline receives NDCG' of 0.257.
+Using non-positional `word2vec` as the source of similarity between text and math tokens improves effectiveness by 0.031 NDCG', reaching NDCG' of 0.288.
+Using positional `word2vec` does not further improve effectiveness.

-The *Interpolated text + Tangent-L (no token similarities)* baseline received NDCG' of 0.349.
-Using non-positional word2vec as the source of similarity between text and math tokens improves effectiveness by 0.002 NDCG', reaching NDCG' of 0.251.
-Enabling the positional weighting of word2vec further improves effectiveness by 0.004 NDCG', reaching NDCG' of 0.355, the best result among all our models.
+The *Interpolated text + Tangent-L (no token similarities)* baseline receives NDCG' of 0.349.
+Using non-positional `word2vec` as the source of similarity between text and math tokens improves effectiveness by 0.002 NDCG', reaching NDCG' of 0.251.
+Enabling the positional weighting of `word2vec` further improves effectiveness by 0.004 NDCG', reaching NDCG' of 0.355, the best result among all our models.